 WSU provides a service called Dual Advising.
 This gives you the opportunity to meet with an adviser in the WSU College of Engineering to help guide you as you prepare to transfer to WSU.

-Samantha Corcoran is the assistant dean for the CoE and has a Masters degree in industrial engineering from Wichita State University.
+Samantha Corcoran is the scholarship coordinator for the CoE and has a Masters degree in industrial engineering from Wichita State University.
 She is the engineering dual adviser and will meet with you to plan your transition to the WSU CoE.
 You can make an appointment to come for an in-person visit, phone call, or video chat with Samantha by clicking one of the links below.

 Give Samantha a phone call at (316) 978-6301.